pepkit/pephub/README.md

 ./docker_deploy.sh
 ```

-Alternatively, you can inject your environmnet variables one-by-one:
+Alternatively, you can inject your environment variables one-by-one:

 ```
 docker run -p 8000:8000 \